What is the profile of a typical Albright Fellow?

 Who is on the selection committee that will decide which students to accept as Albright Fellows?

-The selection committee includes the Director and Faculty Director of the Albright Institute and other members of the Wellesley College faculty who are affiliated with the Institute.
+The selection committee includes the Faculty Director, Director, and Associate Director of the Albright Institute and other members of the Wellesley College faculty who are affiliated with the Institute.

 What if the dates of my study abroad program conflict with the Wintersession course?

 If a student is accepted as an Albright Fellow and will be participating in a study abroad program that conflicts with the Wintersession course, she can start her Institute activities with the internship component in summer 2017, followed by participation in the 2018 Wintersession course.